-First, I recommend asking around.
-Chances are, somebody in your network is already working with a VA.
+First, I recommend asking your other business friends.
+Chances are, somebody in your network is already working with a virtual assistant.
 Ask for referrals, or ask how they found their VAs.
 When you go to in-person networking events or trade shows, you may find one, too.

 If you are looking for a VA who is familiar with a specific tool, check with the provider or the training organization of that particular tool.
-For example, some Infusionsoft training program providers (including Infusionsoft themselves) list the VAs who went through their certification/training programs on their sites.
+For example, some companies like Infusionsoft provide a list of the VAs who went through their certification/training programs and are available for hire.

 There are also VA training/networking organizations that offer free referral services.
 Here are a couple:

-How do I know how to hire a Virutual Assistant for me?
+How do I know how to hire a Virtual Assistant who is right for me?

 In my opinion, hiring a VA who is the right fit is so important!
-Make sure you’ll interview as many candidates as needed until you find the right VA for you.
-A dream VA for your friend Mary might not be an ideal VA for you.
+Make sure you interview as many candidates as needed until you find the right VA for you.
+A dream VA for your friend, Mary, might not be an ideal VA for you.
 It’s your job to go through an interview process to figure that out.

 You might be tempted to ask their fees at the beginning, but I strongly recommend not to use their fees as the biggest determining factor.
 When you work with a right VA, the ROI could be so much higher regardless of the fees.
 Plus, a good VA could easily finish a task in much less time, essentially reducing the cost to you, compared to a slow VA with much lower fees.

 You might have heard this expression, “Hire slowly, fire fast!”
 I think it really applies when you hire anybody for your business.
 With the right members on your team, your business can transform.
 So however you decide to find your VA, don’t rush into a relationship.
 It’s not a speed dating!
 Remember to take time to find the right person for you and your business.